honnix/rkt-launcher/README.md

 but not least, a client is shipped to ease the process talking to the service.

-This project is still under development.
-Most of the features have been implemented and can be used at the time of writing, but subject to change.
+This project is in beta stage.
+Most of the features have been implemented and can be used for production.
+Backward compatibility will be ensured on a best efforts basis.

 ## Usage